 Welcome to 3GB's class page!

 Hello, my name is Mrs Bloor and I teach one of the Year 3 classes.
 I have been teaching at Offley since 2008 and have taught in most year groups.
 I am married and have two boys who are at the other end of the education system!
-James is about to start his final year at University and Henry has just started his final year in Sixth Form.
+James has just graduated from the University of Manchester and Henry has just finished his final year in Sixth Form.
 I also have a tortoise who is in her 90's and a Cavapoo called Lulu who I love taking for long walks.